|

 Stories inform, entertain, and inspire all ages.
 They can be both memorable and meaningful.
 The picture book format is a particularly powerful, effective art form for all ages.
 The best way to communicate a complex idea is to identify the core messages and then combine words and images to reach the left and right brain.
 A picture book does just that.
 You can use Dream: A Tale of Wonder, Wisdom & Wishes by Susan V. Bosak from elementary to high school.
 The book offers something different to students of different ages.

 Looking for a new way to welcome students to a new school year and inspire both teachers and students?
-Dream is also a popular beginning-of-school read (use the Dream Illustration Slides for presenting to a group), and many schools use the book as a year-long theme or as a book-of-the-month.
+Dream is a popular beginning-of-school read (use the Dream Illustration Slides for presenting to a group), and many schools use the book as a year-long theme or as a book-of-the-month.

 Dream isn't a book you just read.
 It's a map to life, a book you can use as a springboard for thought and exploration.
 It